C4AI/blab-qa-viz/README.md

 * Passagem: translation, via google translator, of the passage to Portuguese
 * Questão: translation, via google translator, of the question to Portuguese
 * Resposta: translation, via google translator, of the answer to Portuguese

+## Check the codes for the Telegram Bot

+In order to create the dataset, a Telegram Bot was developed making the manual process of creation Question Answering pairs faster.
+Check section 4 of the paper for more information.

+All files can be found at: https://github.com/C4AI/blab-answerer-telegram-bot

 ## Portuguese BERT SQuAD model performance on the Blue Amazon QA Dataset